 There’s already a lot online about this.
 They say to look at expired listings, contact people delinquent on their taxes, send out mailers to the elderly, etc.

 But those aren’t generally the tactics that yield the best results.

-When done right, a house flipper isn’t just a real estate investor.
+A house flipper isn’t just a real estate investor when done right.
 They’re someone investing in and improving their community.
 They’re putting old and damaged housing stock back onto the market.

-So, let’s take a deeper look at my favorite strategies for finding houses to flip.
+So, let’s look deeper at my favorite strategies for finding houses to flip.